 Let’s start with a little 101.
-The foreclosure timeline officially beings when a lien holder, such as a lender that has recorded a Deed of Trust against a property, files a document known in Colorado as the NED, or Notice of Election and Demand, with the Public Trustee in the county where the property resides.
+The foreclosure timeline officially begins when a lien holder, such as a lender that has recorded a Deed of Trust against a property, files a document known in Colorado as the NED, or Notice of Election and Demand, with the Public Trustee in the county where the property resides.
 The NED is typically recorded after the borrower has missed one or more scheduled payments, and the lien holder chooses to collect on those debts.
 Preforeclosures are properties that have a NED filed against them but have not yet gone to auction.

 Homeowners need your help